Pauline B. Barrington

-Pauline B. Barrington (July 11, 1876–December 5, 1956) was an American writer recognized for the poem “Education”, which protested American involvement in World War I. “Education” was included in the first anthology dedicated exclusively to women's poetry from World War I, Scars Upon My Heart (1981).
+Pauline B. Barrington (born Pauline V. Bucknor; July 11, 1876 – December 5, 1956) was an American writer recognized for her 1916 poem "Education", which protested American involvement in World War I. "Education" was included in the first anthology dedicated exclusively to women's poetry from World War I, Scars Upon My Heart (1981).

 Life

 Barrington was born Pauline V. Bucknor in Philadelphia, Pennsylvania to Charles Bucknor, a cigar manufacturer, and Clara R. Bucknor (née Reaney).
 She married Charles Barrington in September 1901 in Pasadena, California.
 Thereafter, she lived in California and published under the name Pauline B. Barrington.
 The couple had two children.
-In Women’s Poetry of the First World War, Nosheen Khan notes that Barrington worked as a secretary.
+In Women's Poetry of the First World War, Nosheen Khan notes that Barrington worked as a secretary.
 She died in Los Angeles, California in 1956.

 Works

 Although today recognized as a poet, Barrington began her writing career as a playwright.
 When a Woman is Poor, a one act play from 1914, was followed the next year by When the Young Birds Go, which received first place in the Los Angeles Drama League Manuscript Play Contest, June 1915.
 In 1915, Barrington published her first poems in the Los Angeles Graphic.
 According to a brief early biography, she contributed to The Masses and The Conservator.
 Two of her poems appeared in the influential literary magazine Poetry, edited by Harriet Monroe.
 She also served as a reviewer for The Lyric West: A Magazine of American Verse.

 Barrington published over a dozen poems with the Los Angeles Graphic between 1915 and 1916.
-Literary historian Mike Chasar argues that the first quarter of the twentieth century was a time when “people in the United States were producing and consuming more verse than at any other time in history” through a culture of books, magazines, newspapers, and classroom readers.
-It followed that “A White Iris”, one of Barrington’s “garden poems”, was promptly republished in anthologies such as Golden Songs of the Golden State (1917), The Melody of the Earth (1918), and an edition of the Bulletin of the Garden Club of America (1922).
+Literary historian Mike Chasar argues that the first quarter of the twentieth century was a time when "people in the United States were producing and consuming more verse than at any other time in history" through a culture of books, magazines, newspapers, and classroom readers.
+It followed that "A White Iris", one of Barrington's "garden poems", was promptly republished in anthologies such as Golden Songs of the Golden State (1917), The Melody of the Earth (1918), and an edition of the Bulletin of the Garden Club of America (1922).

 Today Barrington is known for her antiwar poem "Education".
-The poem was originally published with the title “Toy Guns” in the socialist monthly The Masses in May 1916.
-As Margaret Jones points out, “Long before the United States entered the war in 1917 (an event which was to lead to the closing down of the magazine, and the trial of its editors, under the Espionage Act), every issue [of The Masses] carried antiwar cartoons, reports from the European fronts, and pacifist poetry.
-A significant proportion of these antiwar gestures were the work of women”.
-By 1918, the poem was retitled “Education” and included in Poems Written During the Great War, 1914-1918: An Anthology.
+The poem was originally published with the title "Toy Guns" in the socialist monthly The Masses in May 1916.
+As Margaret Jones points out, "Long before the United States entered the war in 1917 (an event which was to lead to the closing down of the magazine, and the trial of its editors, under the Espionage Act), every issue [of The Masses] carried antiwar cartoons, reports from the European fronts, and pacifist poetry.
+A significant proportion of these antiwar gestures were the work of women".
+By 1918, the poem was retitled "Education" and included in Poems Written During the Great War, 1914-1918: An Anthology.